SAP/project-portal-for-innersource/README.md

    * Check if there is a file ```innersource.json``` in the repository and add all keys directly below ```_InnerSourceMetadata```.

-   * Query GitHub [weekly participation statistics](https://developer.github.com/v3/repos/statistics/#get-the-weekly-commit-count) (subset "all") and add it with key `participation`
+   * Query GitHub for the [weekly commit count](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#get-the-weekly-commit-count) (subset "all") and add it with key `participation`

-   * Check if there is a file ```CONTRIBUTING.md``` and add it with the key `guidelines`
+   * Check if there is a file ```CONTRIBUTING.md``` in the repository and add it with the key `guidelines`, value `CONTRIBUTING.md`

-3. (Optional) Calculate the [Repository Activity Score](https://github.com/InnerSourceCommons/InnerSourcePatterns/blob/master/patterns/2-structured/repository-activity-score.md) to define a meaningful order for the projects.
+   * (Optional) Calculate the [Repository Activity Score](https://github.com/InnerSourceCommons/InnerSourcePatterns/blob/master/patterns/2-structured/repository-activity-score.md) to define a meaningful order for the projects.
 Sort entries by score descending.
+Add it with the key `score`

-4. Write the resulting list of projects with all metadata to the file ```repos.json``` to serve all projects it in the portal.
+3. Write the resulting list of projects with all metadata to the file ```repos.json``` to serve all projects in the portal.

 With this approach, projects can self-register to the portal by adding the ```inner-source``` topic to their repository and specifying additional metadata inside an ```innersource.json``` file.
 For more information about this file, see [Listing Project in the Project Portal for InnerSource](CONTRIBUTING.md#listing-project-in-the-project-portal-for-innersource)